ivanwidyan/decepticon-project-make-my-trip/README.md

 - **Dynamic filter min price**: Our solution is finding the right offset and increasing the slider until it matches the requested min price.
 - **Dynamic scroll to select the hotel**: Our solution is to go to the end page when the list hotel is not bigger than the requested hotel order number.
 - **Assertions across pages**: Our solution is create data class to gather all needed data and use it for assertion in the booking summary page.
+- **Need to have dynamic test data**: We implement Cucumber 4 so the test data can changed easily.
+- **Same xpath for some elements**: We use String xpath that can be changed to make it dynamic locators.